PyAr/tutorial/traducidos/datastructures.rst

    >>> a ^ b                              # letras en a o b pero no en ambos {'b', 'd', 'm', 'l', 'r', 'z'}

-De forma similar a las :ref:`comprensiones de listas <tut-listcomps>`, está también soportada la comprensión de conjuntos::
+De forma similar a las :ref:`comprensiones de listas <tut-functional>`, está también soportada la comprensión de conjuntos::

    >>> a = {x for x in 'abracadabra' if x not in 'abc'}